afthar/namesearchAC/TESTPLAN.md

   >- [ ] Pass if user is of different colour

 6. Repeat 1-5 for edit comment, new and edit annotation

+##### Test case 2.
+Verifies AC 5, 6,7 and 8.
+Email notifications functionality.

+1. Setup test environment as per Test case 1 instructions.

+2. As per test case instructions send a message tagging existing active user in a new comment.
+  > pass if:
+    - [ ] receiving user receive notification email within a reasonable time.
+    - [ ] email structure as per AC 6 a and b criteria.

+3. When receiving the notification email click on the link attached
+  > pass if:
+    - [ ] link leads to the relevant comment or annotation.
+    - [ ] the link is working in:
+      - [ ] chrome browser
+      - [ ] Firefox
+      - [ ] safari
+      - [ ] IE
+      - [ ] android native and google's mail agents
+      - [ ] iphone native mail agent

+4. Repeat 2 for existing comment or annotation tagging a new active user
+  > pass if
+    - [ ] previously tagged user doesn't receive email notifications
+    - [ ] new user receive notification

 **Q:** Feel free to comment on the completeness or quality of the acceptance criteria.